 The grant may be awarded to support ongoing research or to fund new research.

-- The researcher or researchers are employed by, or studying at, an Australian University, or universities.
+- The researcher or researchers are employed by, or studying at, an Australian or New Zealand University, or

-- The research is supported by one or more Australian Universities.
+- The research is supported by one or more Australian or New Zealand Universities.

 - The research is primarily focused on of projects, programs, and/or portfolios in the context of Australian business